hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 note:

-A scope continues until all child threads have completed.
+A scope continues until all child threads have completed (slide) resulting in (slide)
-Structured concurrency yields a strict nesting of the lifetimes of operations in a way that mirrors their syntactic nesting in the code.
+* a strict nesting of the lifetimes of operations in a way that mirrors their syntactic nesting in the code. (slide)
-This streamlined error and cancellation propagation ultimately leads to improved reliability and observability in concurrent code.
+* This streamlined error and cancellation propagation ultimately leads to (slide) improved reliability and observability in concurrent code.

 To summarize:
 > Structured concurrency derives from the simple principle that: if a task splits into concurrent subtasks then they all return to the same place, namely the task's code block.